 No doubt, my family will disagree with this.
 My dad in particular.
 Peanut butter cookies are his favorite, and every year around the holidays, we make the classic version – you know it: brown sugar, an incredible amount of peanut butter, butter, and vanilla.
 Oh and maybe a little flour to hold the whole thing together.
 Then, roll into balls, and give each the trademark hashmark with a fork.

 This recipe is here to crush that recipe.
 Sorry, dad.
-But, this recipe, built on the bones of the indefatigable Jacques Torres Chocolate Chip Cookie recipe that the New York Times published in 2008, has won my heart, and I’m not going back.
+But, these peanut butter pretzel cookies, built on the bones of the indefatigable Jacques Torres Chocolate Chip Cookie recipe that the New York Times published in 2008, has won my heart, and I’m not going back.

 Making the ultimate peanut butter chocolate chip cookie all started with curiosity.
-I kept seeing a recipe for Peanut Butter Chocolate Chip Pretzel cookies.
-Or, cookies, as my friend put it that were “everything you wanted to put in your mouth at once.”
+I kept seeing a recipe for Peanut Butter Pretzel Cookies.
+Or, cookies, that as my friend put it that are “everything you want to put in your mouth at once.”
 Well, alrighty then.
-But, he’s right – that’s why I wanted to make them.
-So I did!
-And they were good!

-But, could I get them to be even peanut-buttery-er?
-Could I wind more flavor into the dough so in each bite you could taste a bit of salt, a bit of chocolate, a touch of butter, and peanut butter?
+I made them, and they were good but I wanted them to have even more peanut butter flavor.
+Could I find a way to get more flavor into the dough so in each bite you got the crunchiness of the pretzel and the flavors of salt, chocolate, butter, and peanut butter?
 Could I create a cookie that you couldn’t stop eating after just one?
 A cookie you had to take to unsuspecting coworkers at work or to a friend’s house because you couldn’t be trusted to not eat all of them if they remained in the house?

-I went back to the original recipe and began around with some of the ratios.
+I returned to the original recipe and began fiddling with some of the ratios.
 I swapped out half the flour for bread flour, added baking powder as an extra leavening agent, and added crunchy peanut butter.
 I never use crunchy peanut butter when I bake.
 I was also apparently living under a rock because that stuff is goooooooood.

 Cookie #2 was also good.
-But, as another tester friend irritably exclaimed, “what are you looking for, something transcendent?
+But, as another tester friend irritably exclaimed while munching and I was probing for thoughts on the flavor, “What are you looking for, something transcendent?
 It’s a cookie!”
-Yes.
-Actually.

 So, back to testing.
-I was bummed to let the brown butter go, but go it had to.
-Its nuttiness was overwhelming the peanut butter.
-And that can’t happen.
 I turned to Jaques Torres for help.
 Could the Jaques Torres Chocolate Chip Cookie recipe be altered to create the best peanut butter cookie ever?
 Could it be done without destroying what makes the original recipe so incredible?

 Spoiler alert: yes.

 The Jacques Torres recipe is fancy.
 It doesn’t use all purpose flour.
 It uses a mix of cake flour and bread flour, both of which have a different amount of gluten protein than all-purpose (AP) flour.
 (Cake flour has 8-10%, All purpose flour has 10-12%, and bread flour has 14-16%).
-By combining the two, the result is a light, chewy cookie.
+By combining the two, you end up with a light, chewy cookie.

 The Jacques Torres recipe also uses a cup and a half of butter, a teaspoon and a half of salt, and eschews fine sea salt for coarse kosher salt.
 (This is my favorite kind of salt as it always makes its presence known within a recipe and adds layers of flavor.
 Unlike the shy wallflower that is table salt.)

-To this genius recipe, I added crunchy peanut butter, half a cup of 53% chocolate chips, and a stupid amount of pretzels.
+To this genius recipe, I added crunchy peanut butter (my new fave), half a cup of 53% cacao chocolate chips, and a stupid amount of pretzels.
 I went a little pretzel crazy… I just kept adding them to the mixer.
 I think I ended up putting two and a half cups in.
 Maybe three.
 And then, I put it in the fridge for 24 hours.

 I topped it with a little salt before baking and when I tried it… boom.
 Yes.
 This.